Spider Solitaire Empty

 Using Empty Columns as Temporary Storage

 The real power of empty columns shows up when you use them to untangle mixed-suit sequences.
-This is where average players get stuck and good players pull ahead.
+Without open space, a mixed stack often has to stay exactly where it is.

 Picture this: you've got a column with 10♠, 9♠, 8♥, 7♠, 6♠, 5♠ from top to bottom.
-That 8 of Hearts is ruining everything.
-You can't move the whole sequence because the suits don't match.
+That 8 of Hearts is breaking the clean run.
+You cannot move the whole sequence together because Spider only moves same-suit stacks as a unit.
 But with an empty column, here's what you do:

 - Move the 7♠-6♠-5♠ sequence to a temporary empty column